All Episodes

 I mean, and you've heard even higher from some patients, I'm sure.

-It's it's to the point where this model cannot even be afforded by the very people that it's supposed to treat.
+It's to the point where this model cannot even be afforded by the very people that it's supposed to treat.

-That system is self imploding, right?
+That system is self-imploding, right?

 I hope you're right.